 The inflorescence is a terminal spike of stalked flowers (a raceme) with buds dense on the spike, which then elongates as the lower buds begin to open, creating open space between the flowers.

 Rising upward, between the two lobes of the upper lip, from inside the corolla tube are the five stamens, united around the style.
+This is a typical presentation in the Lobelia genus.
 The anther tubes are bluish and tightly appressed around the stigma area of the style.
 This reproductive structure then bends downward at the tip.
 There is a small thin linear bract at the base of each flower stalk.

 L. spicata is gynodioecious, that is a certain percentage of plants will have sterile male parts and are thus female only.
 These plants can be determined by papery white anther tubes instead of bluish ones, and smaller flowers.
 See notes under 'Varieties'.

 Seeds form in a 2-celled capsule which does not inflate at flower maturity and that opens at the top to disperse seed to the winds allowing the plant to self-seed.
 Many small seeds are in the capsules.
 Seeds require 60 days of cold stratification and require light for germination.
-Seeds collected in the fall can be planted immediately and let nature do the work.
+Seeds collected in the fall can be planted immediately and let nature do the work over Winter.

 Studies have shown the plants that are female only produce more fruit capsules, more seed per capsule and better germinating seeds.
 This is completely different from the Great Blue Lobelia, L. siphilitica, which also has male sterile plants, where there is no difference in fruit sets.